ackoppel/next-ssg-error-page/README.md

 Issue:

-`error.tsx` is resolved only for dynamic page error.
+`error.tsx` is resolved only for dynamic page error if running the `production` build.